grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "With Shakes constantly stopping to ask directions, it may not have been very difficult to do."

-"Well, maybe we can get them to follow him the fuck back out -- Sir Chester, can we take your shortcut back out to the main channel again?"
+"Well, maybe we can get them to follow him the fuck back out -- Sir Trelew, can we take your shortcut back out to the main channel again?"

 "That is maybe not such a good idea.
-Faster overall, but the boat has to go much slower through there," said Sir Chester.
+Faster overall, but the boat has to go much slower through there," said Sir Trelew.

 "I'm willing to go slower if we can lose our fucking pursuers though," said Percy.
 "Hemi, let's ask Shakes to start the diesel on the _Gnat_, and we'll leave him to go back up the bigger channel he came in from.
 We'll turn into the shortcut, and with some luck, maybe the sub with the ram will follow his loud ass instead of us."
 In one way it felt like a lot to ask of Shakes, who had just risked his boat for them.
 But one of Percy's principles of leadership was that if someone shows initiative, give them more responsibility.